-IPDC Finance Participates at 'Inspire Her Wellness' Festival
+IPDC Finance participates at 'Inspire Her Wellness' festival

-IPDC Finance participated in the 'Inspire Her Wellness' festival organised by Dhaka Flow at Baridhara Lakeside RAJUK Park on the 8 and 9 of March 2024.
+IPDC Finance participated in the 'Inspire Her Wellness' festival organized by Dhaka Flow at Baridhara Lakeside RAJUK Park on the 8th and 9th of March 2024.
 This event, commemorating International Women's Day, aimed to inspire, educate, and celebrate the essence of womanhood.

 IPDC's stall provided a platform for attendees to engage with representatives who offered insights into a range of products and services, including deposit, auto loans, home loans, and more.
 The representatives addressed the queries and provided essential consultancy, fostering an environment of financial inclusion and empowerment.